flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter3/Chapter3.md

 - Three nested loops.
   - Outermost contols gap between compared elements.
     - Shrinks from $n/2$ by a factor of $2$ per pass until $0$.
-  - Middle loop steps along the elements
+  - Middle loop steps along the elements.
   - Innermost compares each pair seperated by gap and reverses those out of order.
-    - Gap reduces to one, so all are eventually sorted
+    - Gap reduces to one, so all are eventually sorted.

 ### Comma Operator

 - The comma operator `,` is mostly used for `for` loops.
   - Pair of expressions seperated by `,` are evaluated left to right.
     - Type and value of result is that of the right operand.
-    - Useful in `for` loops for multi-indexing
+    - Useful in `for` loops for multi-indexing.

 #### Example [Reverse](#string-reversal)